 - Purposeful and personalised collection of evidence that reflects the learning journey through the Equip workshops and provides evidence of achievement of the learning outcomes.
 The collection of evidence or artefacts presented must address all unit outcomes.
-The evidence may include reflections, critical analysis of readings, videos of conversations, classroom practice, action research, photos, graphics, files, PowerPoints etc. - Final critical reflection that provides analysis of the learning and consideration of the implications for the participant's role as a Christian Studies teacher, student learning and future professional learning.
+The evidence may include reflections, critical analysis of readings, videos of conversations, classroom practice, action research, photos, graphics, files, PowerPoints etc. - Commentary that explains how the collection of evidence or artefacts demonstrates engagement with the learning outcomes.
+The commentary provides critical reflection, analysis of the learning and consideration of the implications for the participant's role as a Christian Studies teacher, student learning and future professional learning.

 Participants will choose a digital platform for their ePortfolio in Equip 1 and 2.
 As they progress through the Equip units, they will be invited to make notes, collect evidence and critically reflect on their learning in the ePortfolio.
-Through the selection of artefacts and the final critical reflection, participants are provided with the opportunity to demonstrate their understanding of the role and influence of the Christian Studies teacher on the learner, learning and learning environment.
+Through the selection of artefacts and the commentary, participants are provided with the opportunity to demonstrate their understanding of the role and influence of the Christian Studies teacher on the learner, learning and learning environment.
 Participants are required to refer to the CSCF and Bible as core resources in addition to other scholarly sources, either provided through Equip or self-located.